 Welcome!

-I am an education economist working as a Project Manager in the Ness School of Management and Economics at South Dakota State University where I engage in teaching, research, and serve as the point-person for accreditation.
+I am a Lecturer in Economics and Quantitative Methods in the Ness School of Management and Economics at South Dakota State University.

 I’m an applied microeconomist by training, and my primary research interests lie in labor economics and the economics of education.
-My broader interests are in education policy generally, and I’ve published work in education using quantitative methods.
+My broader interests are in education policy generally.
 You can find more about my work on the Research page of this website.

 I previously spent time in the public sector as a Senior Data Analyst at the Chicago Public Schools and a postdoctoral Research Fellow at University College London after completing my PhD in economics at the University of Illinois Chicago.